What you should know about required minimum distributions (RMDs)

 Keep in mind the following:

-- If you’re still working when you’re 70½, you may not have to take an RMD until you retire—but the requirements vary by plan.
-Check with your plan administrator or your financial professional.
+- Some plans may allow you to delay taking an RMD until you retire—but the requirements vary by plan.
+Check with your plan administrator, your financial professional and/or insurance professional.

 - If you have a Roth IRA, you do not need to take RMDs from it unless you inherited that account from someone else.